seraermolenko/Bloom/README.md

 ## Bloom
-Are you curious about what plants your friends have?
-Do you struggle to keep your plants alive?
-Bloom is a web-based plant management application designed to help users create and manage personal gardens as-well as visit their friend's gardens.
+Do you find it hard to keep your plants alive?
+Are you curious about the plants your friends are growing?
+Bloom is a web-based plant management and self-watering automation application designed to make gardening effortless and enjoyable.
+With Bloom, you can create and manage personal gardens, access detailed plant care information, and even connect with friends to share and explore their gardens.

+Whether you're a seasoned plant enthusiast or a beginner struggling to keep your greenery thriving, Bloom is here to make plant care easier and more interactive than ever.

 ***In Progress***